antirez/disque/README.md

 Job IDs always start with "DI" and end with "SQ" and are always composed of exactly 48 characters.

-We can split a job into multiple parts:
+We can split an ID into multiple parts:

 DI | 0f0c644f | d3ccb51c2cedbd47fcb6f312646c993c | 05a0 | SQ